NashiaHolloway/cachemap/README.md

 ## Niche Breakdown
 There are RDP bitmap cache parsers out in the world, so we don't need to repeat that work.
 What I'm interested in is creating a way to "solve the puzzle" of bitmap caches.
 This idea sparked after hearing about an IR where an analyst had to manually cut up the parsed bitmap cache and organize the "tiles" to create a picture of what the adversary was doing on the host.
 When it comes to IRs, the faster you are able to find answers, the better.
 By implementing a genetic algorithm, I hope to automate a solution to this puzzle.

+## Integration with bmc-tools
+When decoding the .bin or .bmc files, a .bmp image is created with the naming convention "Cachexxxx.bin_tileNum.bmp" (xxxx starts as 0000 and is incremented by 1 for each individual .bin file) for .bin or "bcache24.bmc_tileNum.bmp" for .bmc.
+They are all exported to the same directory, most times numbering in the thousands, depending on how many individual .bin or .bmc files there are.
+However, with the naming convention, we will be able to group them together based on which original file they're associated with.

 ## Genetic Algoritm Breakdown
 Genetic algorithms are cool because they mimic evolution in the natural world.
 They are used in certain cases where brute forcing the problem would take too long.